savings

 DIM Weight Formulas by Carrier

-Carriers like USPS, UPS, and FedEx use dimensional weight to calculate shipping costs.
+Carriers like USPS, UPS, and FedEx use dimensional weight to Shipping Calculator.
 This method considers the package's volume (length × width × height) divided by a DIM factor, rather than just the actual weight.
 For USPS, the DIM factor is 166, while both UPS and FedEx use a factor of 139.
 This means that larger packages with relatively low actual weight can still incur high shipping costs due to their volume.

 For example, if you have a package measuring 12×10×8 inches, the calculation for DIM weight with USPS would be: